About the Course Instructor: How I Started My SEO Writing Career

 I was burned out on staffing and itching to try something new.
 By this time, I also had a new business; an online business that specialized in ethnic décor for the home (Ethnic Home Décor).
 This business failed after a couple of years, but I wouldn’t trade the experience of starting and running it for anything because I learned a ton about doing business on the web.

 Once I moved to Atlanta, I turned Inkwell Editorial into an online information portal (InkwellEditorial.com) for all types of editorial professionals.
-I never officially “closed” the business.
+So technically, I never officially “closed” the business.
 I just changed how it operated.

 Around 2006, the site found its core audience.
 It specifically provides information for freelance writers (new and experienced) on how to start, grow and/or manage a successful, home-based, freelance writing business – whether you write for yourself (eg, self-publishing your own line of ebooks), or you write for clients, or both.